DamianMarkowski/Dynamic-UITableViewCell/README.md

 # Dynamic UITableViewCell

 Simple example how to create UITableView with dynamically adjusted cells according to their content.
-It was achieved with AutoLayout constraint-based layout system and Storyboard.
+It was achieved with AutoLayout constraint-based layout system, Storyboard and configured rowHeight and estimatedRowHeight properties of UITableView object.
+The example uses a list of information about 3 cities in Andalucía, Spain.
+Description texts come from https://www.wikipedia.org/.

 ## Getting started